Tesla (TSLA) Q3 2017 Results - Earnings Call Transcript

 Ryan Brinkman - JPMorgan Securities LLC

 Great.
 Thanks for taking my question.
-Just with regard to the ramp-up of the Model 3 production, I can see what's happening with the 5,000 per week target from 1Q to 4Q – or from now it's 1Q versus 4Q.
-But I think it's less clear from reading the letter, what's happening with the previous guidance of the 10,000 units per week at some point in 2018.
+Just with regard to the ramp-up of the Model 3 production, I can see what's happening with the 5,000 per week target from 1Q to 4Q – or from – now it's 1Q versus 4Q.
+But I think it's less clear, from reading the letter, what's happening with the previous guidance of the 10,000 units per week at some point in 2018.
 Is that now like beyond 2018?

-I think before investors were estimating that if you could hit it at the end of 2018, you do over 250,000 vehicles.
-If you could hit it more towards the middle, you do over 325,000.
-But what now would be a reasonable expectation based upon what you know for the Model 3 units that do get built in 2018?
+I think before, investors were estimating that, if you could hit it at the end of 2018, you'd do over 250,000 vehicles.
+If you could hit it more toward the middle, you'd do over 325,000.
+But what now would be a reasonable expectation, based upon what you know, for the Model 3s that do get built in 2018?

 Elon Reeve Musk - Tesla, Inc.

 It's a bit too early to make (33:29).
-But I mean, if you extrapolate from 5,000 units towards the end of Q1, we do want to call upon significant CapEx until we are confident about cash flow on Model 3, so then that's a question of (33:50) implement, I mean, that's where you get to 10,000 units a week for Model 3, which is a number we are confident can be sustained from a drive standpoint.
+But I mean, if you extrapolate from 5,000 units towards the end of Q1, we do want to call upon significant CapEx until we are confident about cash flow on Model 3, so then that's a question of how long it takes to implement.
+I mean, that's where you get to 10,000 units a week for Model 3, which is a number we are confident can be sustained from a drive (34:01) standpoint.

 Deepak Ahuja - Tesla, Inc.